 c.
 Turn left and follow the hedgelined track as it descends into Sudbrook village.

 d.
 At the road turn left and walk through the village, passing the former public house “The Masons Arms”.

 e.
 At the road junction with a grass triangle follow the road to the right and over the levelcrossing.
-The walk rejoins Walk Two now at 5.

 - Download map

 There are no stiles on this walk and you are unlikely to encounter livestock.